-Thomas Edward Hulce grew up in Plymouth, Michigan where he was raised with his two sisters and older brother.
+Thomas Edward Hulce was born in Detroit, Michigan, and grew up in Plymouth, MI, where he was raised with his two sisters and older brother.
+He is the son of Joanna (Winkleman), who had sung professionally, and Raymond Albert Hulce, who worked for Ford.
+He has English, German, and Irish ancestry.
 Wanting to be a singer, Tom had to make a switch in plans when his voice began changing.
 Knowing that if he wanted to be in show business he needed to become an actor, Tom began taking the necessary steps almost immediately.

 When asked once why he chose acting Tom replied, "Because someone told me I couldn't."
 It is determination like this that has helped him achieve his respected position in the acting community to this day.
 Tom set goals early on.
 Graduating from school at 19 years old, he gave himself a decade to succeed as an actor.
 Working in Ann Arbor as usher and ticket seller with a small theatrical company was a start.
 It was around this time he saw the first play and actor that made him realize that acting was "cool."
 Christopher Walken was in a play in Stratford, Ontario.
 The performance made quite an impression on Tom.